Deceased estates and land tax

 You may also ask for certain beneficiaries to be assessed as the owner to reduce the liability of the estate.

-Where the will provides for a life estate or a gift of a specific interest in land to a beneficiary, you (as administrator) can complete a Form LT24 to ask for the beneficiary to be assessed as if the land has been transferred into their name.
+Where the will provides for a life estate or a gift of a specific interest in land to a beneficiary and administration is complete, you can complete a Form LT24 to ask for the beneficiary to be assessed as if the land has been transferred into their name.

-As an administrator, you must contact us if:
+As an estate administrator, you must contact us if:

-- you commence holding the land other than as an administrator (e.g. as a trustee holding property on trust for a beneficiary in accordance with the will).
+• you commence holding the land other than as an estate administrator (e.g. an administrator, executor or trustee of a trust created under the will).
 In this instance, the land may be liable for land tax if the taxable value is $350,000 or more.
 Exemptions may be available.

 You should obtain a clearance certificate before transferring any land to a beneficiary.
 This will confirm that all land tax has been paid by the estate.
 Otherwise, the beneficiaries may receive assessments that could cover several years, and include penalties and interest.